 The Metropolitan Opera has always engaged many of the world’s most important artists.
 Christine Nilsson and Marcella Sembrich shared leading roles during the opening season.
 In the German seasons that followed, Lilli Lehmann dominated the Wagnerian repertory and anything else she chose to sing.
 In the 1890s, Nellie Melba and Emma Calvé shared the spotlight with the De Reszke brothers, Jean and Edouard, and two American sopranos, Emma Eames and Lillian Nordica.
 Enrico Caruso arrived in 1903, and by the time of his death 18 years later had sung more performances with the Met than with all the world’s other opera companies combined.
 American singers acquired even greater prominence with Geraldine Farrar and Rosa Ponselle becoming important members of the company.
 In the 1920s, Lawrence Tibbett became the first in a distinguished line of American baritones for whom the Met was home.
 Today, the Met continues to present the best available talent from around the world and also discovers and trains artists through its National Council Auditions and Lindemann Young Artist Development Program.

-Many great conductors have helped shape the Met, beginning with Wagner’s disciple Anton Seidl in the 1880s and 1890s and Arturo Toscanini who made his debut in 1908.
+Many great conductors have helped shape the Met, beginning with Wagner’s disciple Anton Seidl in the 1880s and 1890s and Arturo Toscanini, who made his debut in 1908.
 There were two seasons with both Toscanini and Gustav Mahler on the conducting roster.
 Later, Artur Bodanzky, Bruno Walter, George Szell, Fritz Reiner, and Dimitri Mitropoulos contributed powerful musical direction.
-James Levine made his debut in 1971, celebrating his 40th anniversary in the 2010–11 season, and has been Music Director since 1976.
-(He held the title of Artistic Director between 1986 and 2004.)
-Fabio Luisi, Principal Guest Conductor since the beginning of the 2010–11 season, was named the Met’s Principal Conductor in September 2011.
+Former Met Music Director James Levine was responsible for shaping the Met Orchestra and Chorus into the finest in the world, as well as expanding the Met repertoire.
+He led more than 2,500 Met performances over the course of his four-and-a-half decades with the company.
+When Yannick Nézet-Séguin assumes the role of Music Director in September 2018, he will become just the third maestro to occupy this position in company history.

 The Met has given the U.S. premieres of some of the most important operas in the repertory.
 Among Wagner’s works, Die Meistersinger von Nürnberg, Das Rheingold, Siegfried, Götterdämmerung, Tristan und Isolde, and Parsifal were first performed in this country by the Met.
 Other American premieres have included Boris Godunov, Der Rosenkavalier, Turandot, Simon Boccanegra, and Arabella.
-The Met’s 32 world premieres include Puccini’s La Fanciulla del West and Il Trittico, Humperdinck’s Königskinder, and five recent works—John Corigliano and William Hoffman’s The Ghosts of Versailles (1991), Philip Glass’s The Voyage (1992), John Harbison’s The Great Gatsby (1999), Tobias Picker’s An American Tragedy (2005), Tan Dun’s The First Emperor (2006), and the Baroque pastiche The Enchanted Island (2011), devised and written by Jeremy Sams, with music by Handel, Vivaldi, Rameau, and others.
-An additional 53 operas have had their Met premieres since 1976.
+The Met’s 32 world premieres include Puccini’s La Fanciulla del West and Il Trittico, Humperdinck’s Königskinder, and five recent works—John Corigliano and William Hoffman’s The Ghosts of Versailles (1991), Philip Glass’s The Voyage (1992), John Harbison’s The Great Gatsby (1999), Tobias Picker’s An American Tragedy (2005), Tan Dun’s The First Emperor (2006), and the Baroque pastiche The Enchanted Island (2011), devised by Jeremy Sams, with music by Handel, Vivaldi, Rameau, and others.
+An additional 78 operas have had their Met premieres since the opera house at Lincoln Center opened in 1966.

 Hänsel und Gretel was the first complete opera broadcast from the Met on Christmas Day 1931.
 Regular Saturday afternoon live broadcasts quickly made the Met a permanent presence in communities throughout the United States and Canada.